SmartlyDressedGames/Unturned-Docs/LevelConfig.md

 __Use_Legacy_Snow_Height__ _bool_: Should travelling vertically past snow height threshold enable snow effects?
 Defaults to true.

-__Use_Legacy_Fog_Height__ _bool_: Should default terrain height be used for fog falloff?
-If false, devkit landscape tile limits are used instead.
-Defaults to true.

 __Use_Legacy_Oxygen_Height__ _bool_: Should travelling vertically past a certain point deplete oxygen?
 Defaults to true.

 __Use_Rain_Volumes__ _bool_: Should rain flag in ambiance volume be used?